Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 At the time when that feature was added, it was implemented such that:
 * Delegate Expressions are evaluated once, on construction, no exceptions.
-* On the JVM, the result of the Delegate Expression is kept in an invisible field, it cannot be accessed.
+* On the JVM, the Delegate Identity is stored in an invisible field, where it cannot be accessed by the programmer.
-* Changing the behaviour of individual methods requires delegation to a constructor parameter property to access the delegated instance.
+* Overriding individual delegated methods requires using a constructor parameter property to access the Delegate Identity.
 * Delegate Expressions cannot refer to `this` instance at all.
+Instead, they can only access constructor parameters on top of outer scope.

 These are considerable limitations which are not necessary, with the side effect of making certain things very difficult or obnoxious to do.

 There are other constructs that aim to simplify implementation of the Delegation/Decorator pattern: